 - Some sort of routing layer handles requests and distributes them to port-bound processes

-- Concurrency is achieved by replicating the micro-service
+- Concurrency is easily achieved by replicating the micro-service

 - Only sends traffic to healthy services